piyush7004/BasicTrieInGolang/README.md

-An attempt to depict the functionality of **trie** data structure in golang.
+This repo shows the implementation of the various data structures in Golang.

+**Trie-**
 It can hold any word in it and search that pretty easily and quickly using its inherited property.
 To use, run -